l7mp/stunner/docs/cmd/turncat.md

 Listen to client connections on the UDP listener `127.0.0.1:5000` and tunnel the received packets through the TURN server located at `192.0.2.1:3478` to the UDP server located at `192.0.2.2:53`.
-Use the longterm STUN/TURN credential mechanism to authenticate with the TURN server and set the user/passwd to `test/test`:
+Use the `static` STUN/TURN credential mechanism to authenticate with the TURN server and set the user/passwd to `test/test`:

 ```console